gobuild/awesome-go-tools/README.md

 # Awesome Go Tools
 A curated list of awesome Go tools.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go)

+The most import is **The go tools must be an command line tool, not lib**

 ## Contributing
 Please take a quick gander at the [contribution guidelines](CONTRIBUTE.md) first.
 Thanks to all contributors